New Features in September 2024

 • Prisma Access (Managed by Strata Cloud Manager)

-Remote Browser Isolation (RBI) is available in China to protect your users' managed devices from malware and potential zero-day attacks that result from web browsing activity.
-RBI in China works with Prisma Access in China to isolate and transfer all browsing activity to Prisma Access, which secures and isolates potentially malicious code and content away from your users' managed devices and corporate networks.
+Remote Browser Isolation (RBI) is available in China to protect your users' managed devices from malware and potential zero-day attacks that result from standard web browsing activity.
+RBI in China works with Prisma® Access in China to isolate and transfer all browsing activity to the cloud-delivered platform.
+This ensures that potentially malicious code and content are secured and isolated away from your users' managed devices and the corporate network.
+This approach dramatically strengthens your security posture against highly evasive threats, especially those originating from risky websites.

-The capabilities available in RBI in China are the same as the RBI capabilities for the rest of the world, and the procedures for configuring RBI in China are the same.
+Furthermore, the core capabilities available in RBI in China are the same as the RBI capabilities for the rest of the world, ensuring a consistent user experience globally, and the procedures for configuring RBI in China are identical to existing RBI configurations.

 Panorama CloudConnector Plugin 2.1.0